 I started by building the frame around containers from the planks I already had.

 Obviously, I used my favorite Kreg Jig to make pocket holes to connect the planks.
+You could also use a regular screws, Kreg Jig is a personal preference.

 When I finished with a frame I realized that my wood was skewed and one container was sinking and didn't fit properly.
 Clearly, after heavy water pressure, it would fall through, so I had to add additional support on the side.

 I made a shelf in the bottom to store toys and the container lids.
-This hole in the middle was my attempt to make space for an umbrella, but I didn't have the right size drill bit and decided against it.
+The hole in the middle was my attempt to make space for an umbrella, but I didn't have the right size drill bit and decided against it.
 Our backyard is partially shaded so I didn't have to make this extra step.

 For the final finish, I painted it with Behr Stain-blocking paint and primer in one, Exterior Satin Enamel.
 It supposes to help with the rain and humidity, although I plan to bring it to the covered patio when the weather isn't good.